Sylius/Sylius/docs/api/currencies.rst

         }
     }

-If you try to create a currency without code you will receive a 400 error.
+If you try to create a currency without code you will receive a ``400 Bad Request`` error.

 Example
 ^^^^^^^